koenbeuk/EntityFrameworkCore.Triggered/README.md

 ```

 ### Related articles
-[Triggers for Entity Framework Core](https://onthedrift.com/posts/efcore-triggered-part1/) - Introduces the idea of using EFCore triggers in your codebase
+[Triggers for Entity Framework Core](https://onthedrift.com/posts/efcore-triggered-part1/) - Introduces the idea of using EF Core triggers in your codebase

 ### Trigger discovery
 In the given example, we register triggers directly with our DbContext.
 This is the recommended approach starting from version 2.3 and 1.4 respectively.
-If you're on an older version then its recommend to register triggers with your applications DI container instead:
+If you're on an older version then it's recommended to register triggers with your application's DI container instead:

 ```csharp
     services